 While men could claim the DPB, the vast majority of those claiming the benefit were women.
 A new class of New Zealander was created: the ‘solo mum’.
 During tougher economic times they came to symbolise what critics complained was wrong with the welfare state.
 Those receiving the DPB were somehow ‘ripping off the system’.

 Others argued that the DPB was an important right for women.
 It gave them and their children some protection from failed relationships that were potentially harmful.
-The DPB’s advocates also argued that as the amount paid was barely enough to provide basic necessities, it was hardly an incentive for anyone to give up paid work voluntarily.
+The DPB’s advocates also argued that as the amount paid was barely enough to cover basic necessities, it was hardly an incentive for anyone to choose to give up paid work.

 Image: Women protesting in 1977